 -

-Optional: 1 teaspoon garlic powder (for extra flavor)
+Optional: 1 teaspoon garlic powder (optional – to taste)

 -